YoshifumiFuyuno/Search-from-Popup-or-ContextMenu/README.md

   * added Hide Popup with ESC key etc.
   * Allow "open-popup" Command to display popup even if no string is selected.
   * support charset (UTF-8, RAW(GET method only), Shift_JIS(SJIS), EUC-JP, ISO-2022-JP(JIS), windows-1251, windows-1252(ISO-8859-1), Big5, GB18030).
+  * When the OS is set to dark mode, the option page is displayed in dark mode.
 * Import/Export Compatibility with the Original Extension Ver.3.33.0:
   * Import can also import file from the Original Extension.
   * File exported by SPC is not compatible with the Original Extension Search engines setting.